AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 :ada:`Integer` denotes the :ada:`Object`, while :ada:`Integer_Access` denotes
 the :ada:`Name`.

-Because each instance of :ada:`Unchecked_Deallocation` is bound to a specific access type, we cannot use it for another access type, even if the type we use for the :ada:`Object` parameter is the same:
+Because each instance of :ada:`Ada.Unchecked_Deallocation` is bound to a specific access type, we cannot use it for another access type, even if the type we use for the :ada:`Object` parameter is the same:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Access_Types.Simple_Unchecked_Deallocation